haruiz/Quack2TeX/README.md

 # Quack2Tex 🦆

-Ever found yourself battling with equations while writing papers in LaTeX, wishing there was a way to just snap a picture and boom—LaTeX code?
-Well, I did too.
-After too many late nights and too much coffee, I finally decided to do something about it.
-The result?
-Quack2Tex.

-**Quack2Tex** is a handy tool that facilitates turning images of math equations and charts into LaTeX code, quickly and easily!.
-But it doesn't stop there!
-It also has cool features like guessing the location from a photo, identifying recipes from food pictures, and explaining code from images.
-Rendered as a floating menu on your screen, Quack2Tex is always at your fingertips, making it easy to access anytime you need it.
+Ever found yourself switching between screenshots, notes, prompts, and model chats just to turn a quick idea into something useful? **Quack2Tex** started as a fast way to capture equations and convert them into LaTeX, and has grown into a small desktop assistant for multimodal work.

+Quack2Tex lives as a customizable floating duck menu on your screen.
+It can work with screenshots, images, clipboard text, typed prompts, uploaded files, and voice input to run reusable AI actions such as image-to-LaTeX, chart interpretation, code explanation, location guessing, recipe identification, and custom prompts.
+It also keeps useful outputs in local history, stores provider credentials securely in your OS keychain, persists app preferences in a local database, supports configurable duck themes and quick actions, and includes a Pomodoro timer for focused writing or study sessions.
+With macOS and Windows packaging support, Quack2Tex is designed to feel like a lightweight desktop tool you can keep nearby while working.

 ## 🚀 Features

-Certainly!
-Here's the revised version without emoticons:

----

 - **2026-08-12** – Quack2Tex adds secure preferences, Pomodoro, and installer packaging! 🎉